Staffie given ‘miracle’ surgery after eating six packets of chocolate coins

 “They went above and beyond for him and I will be forever grateful.
 There were a number of times I thought we were going to lose him, so to have him home for Christmas is a miracle.”

-A PDSA spokeswoman said: “If you think your pet might have eaten something they shouldn’t, call your vet immediately as they might need urgent treatment.”
+A PDSA spokesperson said: “If you think your pet might have eaten something they shouldn’t, call your vet immediately as they might need urgent treatment.”

 Register for free to continue reading